spack/spack-tutorial/tutorial_basics.rst

 hash.
 Spack uses this value to compare specs and to generate unique installation directories for every combinatorial version.
-As we move into more complicated packages with software dependencies, we can see that Spack reuses existing packages to satisfy a dependency only when the existing package's hash matches the desired spec.
+As we move into more complicated packages with software dependencies, we can see that Spack reuses existing packages to satisfy a dependency.
+By default, Spack tries hard to reuse existing installations as dependencies, either from a local store or from configured remote buildcaches.
+This minimizes unwanted rebuilds of common dependencies, in particular if you update Spack frequently.

 .. literalinclude:: outputs/basics/tcl.out
    :language: console